What is the OC Loop?

 Segments A & B – Negotiations are underway with Union Pacific Railroad to secure a permanent easement in the Cities of La Habra and Brea.
 These cities have completed an environmental review of these segments and are working on design and securing funding for right-of-way acquisition and construction.

-Segments L & M – There are no current activities being undertake for these segments.
+Segment M – There are no current activities being undertaken at this time.

 Segment T – Caltrans will be completing a planning study which will inform the subsequent phases of the project.